 However, I do not think this chart in particular needs a 4th layer to represent Business Automation.
 Of course, my label of IT Service Automation may be overly simplified (or even plain wrong); maybe it should instead be called Business Service Automation, for example.
 It certainly aims to incorporate many of the attributes my client thought should be in a separate layer, around enabling and reacting to requirements that have real and clearly visible business impact.
 However, I specifically wanted to avoid the implication that the building blocks for cloud computing, from an IT perspective, required deep application integration (i.e. beyond batch or IT processing) in business-facing areas like ERP, BI, Data Warehouse, etc. I see these as desirable outcomes, rather than necessary foundations, for cloud computing.

-Still, I certainly do agree there is an ‘other’ that is missing in this chart (well, several ‘others’ actually, but one in particular) – the business function that exists primarily outside of IT.
+Still, I certainly do agree there is an ‘other’ that is missing in this chart (well, several ‘other’ actually, but one in particular) – the business function that exists primarily outside of IT.
 It is certainly not clear in this slide, but it is without doubt fundamental to the intelligent automation of IT, that business needs must underpin cloud computing.
 Any IT department (whether using on-premise cloud or off-premise cloud, or even running a ‘traditional’ data center) that just automates IT with no regard for true business drivers and outcomes, should re-examine what they are doing, and why.
-While I leave the business inputs and outputs as assumed requirements in my chart, any IT organization that does not fully incorporate business drivers and outcomes into their processes – or worse, ignores them completely – is doing itself, and its business owners, a severe disservice.
+While I leave the business inputs and outputs as assumed requirements in my chart, any IT organization that does not fully incorporate business drivers and outcomes into their processes – or worse, ignores them completely- is doing itself, and its business owners, a severe disservice.